Deformed single ring theorems: Introduction

 The study of the eigenvalues of the sum of two matrices is an old problem.
 The Horn's problem \cite{Horn1962} studies the possible eigenvalues of the sum of two deterministic Hermitian matrices with prescribed eigenvalues.
 Horn's conjecture \cite{Horn1962} was solved by Knutson and Tao \cite{KnutsonTao1999}, and Knutson, Tao and Woodward \cite{KnutsonTaoWoodward2004}.
 In random matrix theory, it is a fundamental question to study the limiting eigenvalue distribution of the sum of two random matrices, one of which satisfies some symmetry assumptions.
 In the case where the two random matrices are Hermitian, if the empircal eigenvalue distributions of the two random matrices converge to some probability measures $\mu$ and $\nu$ on $\R$, the limiting eigenvalue distribution of this sum is much more specific than the solutions of the Horn's problem.
 In terms of the macroscopic distribution, the empirical eigenvalue distribution of the sum of the two Hermitian random matrices typically converges to the free convolution $\mu\boxplus\nu$ of $\mu$ and $\nu$ (see \cite{Voiculescu1991} and \cite[Chapter 4]{MingoSpeicherBook}).
 In fact, the seminal work of Voiculescu \cite{Voiculescu1991} suggests that free probability theory is a suitable framework to study the asymptotic spectrum of the sum of large independent Hermitian or non-Hermitian random matrices.

 A well-studied non-Hermitian random matrix model is the single ring random matrix model defined as follows.
 Consider two sequences of independent Haar-distributed unitary matrices $U=U_N$ and $V=V_N$ and a sequence of deterministic nonnegative matrices $\Sigma = \Sigma_N$ such that the eigenvalue distribution of $\Sigma$ converges weakly to a certain probability measure on $\R$.
 Free probability theory again provides natural limit operators for $U_N\Sigma_N V_N^*$.
 By Voiculescu's asymptotic freeness result \cite{Voiculescu1991} (see also \cite{CollinsMale2014}), the random matrices $\{ U_N \Sigma_N V_N^* \}_{N=1}^\infty$ converge in $*$-moments to an $R$-diagonal operator introduced by Nica--Speicher \cite{NicaSpeicher-Rdiag}.
 The Brown measure \cite{Brown1986} is an analogue of the eigenvalue distribution of matrices for operators.
 The Brown measure of $R$-diagonal operators was calculated by Haagerup--Larsen \cite{HaagerupLarsen2000} and Haagerup--Schultz \cite{HaagerupSchultz2009} (see also \cite{BSS2018, Zhong2022Rdiag} for alternative proofs).
 The Brown measure of any $R$-diagonal operator is supported in an annulus.
 In the physics literature, Feinberg--Zee \cite{FeinbergZee1997a} proved the single ring theorem which states that the limiting eigenvalue distribution of the matrix $U \Sigma V^*$ converges to a certain rotation-invariant probability measure whose support is an annulus.
-Guionnet, Krishnapur and Zeitouni \cite{GuionnetKZ-single-ring} then proved the single ring theorem rigorously under some technical assumptions; one of the assumptions is removed in a later work of Rudelson and Vershynin \cite{RudelsonVershynin2014}.
+Guionnet, Krishnapur and Zeitouni \cite{GuionnetKZ-single-ring} then proved the single ring theorem rigorously under some technical assumptions.
+A major assumption in \cite{GuionnetKZ-single-ring} is to estimate the least singular value of the non-Hermitian random matrix model, a notoriously difficult problem in non-Hermitan random matrix theory.
+In their seminal work \cite{RudelsonVershynin2014}, Rudelson and Vershynin solved this problem for the single ring random matrix model along with other results, and hence removed this major assumption in \cite{GuionnetKZ-single-ring} concerning the least singular value.

 In this article, in addition to the matrices $U$, $V$, $\Sigma$ introduced previously, we consider another deterministic matrix $A=A_N$ such that given any polynomial $P$ in two noncommuting indeterminates, the limit